-A project manager is responsible for using organizational staff & materials to produce a specified deliverable.
-The project manager role requires a wide variety of skills in planning, leading, scheduling, tracking progress, managing teams to produce that deliver.
+The project manager is responsible for producing a specified deliverable using organizational staff & materials.
+The project manager role requires a wide variety of skills in planning, leading, scheduling, tracking progress and managing teams to produce that specific deliverable.
 This set of skills is very different from managing a department or a business.

+Project managers must also build support for the project among the stakeholders.
 Stakeholders are the people who will be affected by the project.
 Very often the stakeholders are executives in the organization who have an interest in the project because it affects their area of responsibility.
 Project managers must be able to persuade stakeholders to loan their people to the project and possibly supply other kinds of support.
-What makes it more difficult is that the project manager is usually a relatively low ranking employee and has no formal authority.
+What makes it more difficult is that the project manager is usually a relatively low ranking employee and has no formal authority over stakeholders.